-USA Today Sports Images and Martin A. Folb photos of the Waves-Gaels game from Firestone Fieldhouse.
+Martin A. Folb and Blake Rovai's photos of the Waves-Tigers game in Firestone Fieldhouse.

-Martin A. Folb's photos of the Waves' 99-83 win over the Cougars in Firestone Fieldhouse.
+Martin A. Folb's photos of the Waves-Dons game in Firestone Fieldhouse.

-Martin A. Folb's photos of the Waves' 82-72 win over the Tigers in Firestone Fieldhouse.
+Martin A. Folb's photos of the Waves vs. the #19 Bulldogs in Firestone Fieldhouse.

-The Waves have gone 82-103 in his first six seasons but before last season's injury-plagued campaign, the squad had shown a massive amount of improvement.
+The Waves went 88-129 over his seven seasons as head coach, but the squad had shown a tremendous amount of improvement until a couple of injury-plagued campaigns at the end.
 The team's win total improved from 10 to 12 to 15 to 18 over the first four years, and remained at 18 in 2015-16.